 It doesn’t really matter what type of seat you choose as long as it interests your child.

-The Two Types of Potty Seats
+The Two Types of Potty Training Seats

-- Stand-alone: These are just small chairs with a hole and a removable pot for cleaning.
+- Stand-Alone Potty Seats: These are just small chairs with a hole and a removable pot for cleaning.
 They are particularly good for children just starting out with potty training because they’re extremely stable, easy to use and don’t require any climbing or flushing.
 They’re very portable and can be moved between bathrooms or even taken to a relative’s house when visiting.
 On the negative side, they do have to be emptied and cleaned.
 Choices within this category include:

 - Chairs that play a tune.